College of Engineering and Technology

 The MSCS program covers both the theory and practice of software design and hardware construction.
 It also emphasizes, as applicable, programming languages like C#, operating systems, hardware, database environments and software engineering tools like Rational Rose.
 We aim to equip graduates with the skills and theoretical background necessary to solve a wide range of IT challenges; both contemporary challenges and those to come.

-Software engineering is a global, rapidly growing field that has been identified as an occupation of tremendous future growth by the U. S. Department of Labor’s Bureau of Labor Statistics (BLS).
-As the world becomes increasingly interconnected and computing technologies are used in creative, ever expanding ways the demand for highly trained software engineering professionals is expected to grow
+Computer Science is a global, rapidly growing field that has been identified as an occupation of tremendous future growth by the U. S. Department of Labor’s Bureau of Labor Statistics (BLS).
+As the world becomes increasingly interconnected and computing technologies are used in creative, ever expanding ways the demand for highly trained professionals is expected to grow

-Applicants to the Master of Science in Software Engineering (MSSE) program must meet the admission requirements of the Graduate School.
+Applicants to the Master of Science in Computer Science (MSCS) program must meet the admission requirements of the Graduate School.
 Acceptance to the program is based on satisfactory undergraduate grades, scores on either the Miller Analogies Test (MAT) or the Graduate Record Examinations (GRE), and letters of reference.
 Completion of an undergraduate degree in computer science, software engineering, computer engineering, electrical engineering, information systems or a related discipline is recommended for admission.
 Students from other disciplines or applicants with limited technical expertise are evaluated on a case-by-case basis by the program admissions committee.
-Additional information regarding admission to the MSSE degree program can be found here.
+Additional information regarding admission to the MSCS degree program can be found here.